 Dummy 13

-Today I printed a Dummy 13 action figure on my 3D printer.
+Today, I printed a Dummy 13 action figure with my 3D printer.

-It felt great to make a fully functional human body with my hands.
+It felt great to shape a fully functional body with my hands—

-The precise fit and the satisfying click when parts snapped into place felt good.
+the precise fit, the satisfying click as parts snapped into place.

-sense of freedom to manipulate the action figure.
+yet it gave me freedom to manipulate the figure.

-I put a sword in his right hand and a gun in his left.
+A sword in his right hand, a gun in his left.

-Seeing the Dummy sitting on my computer made me superior.
+Seeing the Dummy perched there made me feel superior.

 This entry was posted in Poems.
 Bookmark the permalink.